 The Best Caesar Salad in Toronto

-Here are the best Caesar salads in Toronto.
+Here is the best Caesar salad in Toronto.

 At this Junction Triangle spot, a neighbourhood vibe is the perfect backdrop to a menu of casual bites done right.
 Adorned with punchy dressing, house-made croutons, and lashings of freshly-cracked black pepper and Parm, this Caesar salad is a classic that isn't likely to go out of style.

 Tossed tableside, the Caesar at this King West spot has as much panache as anything else on the lavish menu.
 A classic steakhouse starter, it's also the best way to share lettuce, bacon, egg, white anchovy, Grana Padano, and croutons between two consenting adults.

 Diners visit this Little Italy restaurant for tavern-style pizzas accompanied by appetizers and sides crafted with maximum flavour in mind.
 Few partnerships are as successful as a clam pie paired with a classic Caesar generously garnished with croutons, bacon, anchovies, and whisper-thin Parmesan shards.

 A mountain of Parmesan hides other ingredients in this Bloordale Village restaurant's rendition of the classic Italian-American starter.
 But rest assured, from creamy dressing and crisp pancetta, to herbed croutons and fresh romaine, they're all beautifully accounted for.